 \section{Discussions and conclusion}

-In this final section, we discuss our results and give several inspirations as well as conjectures.
-In summary, we demonstrated an approach to derive three dimensional dual geometries, such as asymptotic AdS$_{3}$ and BTZ black hole, from the entanglement entropies of $\mathrm{CFT}_{2}$.
-Our derivation only relies on the holographic principle without any assumptions about AdS/CFT and bulk geometry.
-We list the steps as follows \begin{enumerate} \item Identify the energy cut-off as an extra dimension. \item Identify the entanglement entropy with geodesics length of the unknown dual geometry.
-The geodesics are attached on the boundary. \item Write down the bulk geodesic length by making the most general extension of the geodesic ending on boundary to include the extra dimension. \item Use properties a geodesics must respect, say, zero length for coincide endpoints, to impose constraints on the bulk geodesic function form. \item Use the IR-like entanglement entropy representing a geodesic whose one endpoint stands on the boundary and another stretches into the bulk of the unknown geometry, to restrict the bulk geodesic function form. \item Apply eqn. (\ref{eq:derive metric}) to derive the metric. \end{enumerate} It is convincible that our approach, from the derivation of the BTZ black hole, works for all three dimensional geometries.
-As we explained, since they have the same topology as the finite temperature CFT$_{2}$, the finite size CFT$_{2}$ and CFT$_{2}$ with topological defects can be easily worked out by simple transformations, though an independent parallel derivation is desirable.
-Basically, we only need to consider one representative for each topology.
-So, the next non-trivial steps are to investigate the chiral CFT$_{2}$ or finite size thermal CFT$_{2}$.
-Probably, the only obstacle is to find the IR-like entanglement entropies from the CFT side.
-The existence of the IR-like entanglement entropies is unquestionable, but it might be very hard to calculate from the CFT side.
-A compromise is to borrow the IR-like entanglement entropies from holographic calculation, if not so strict.
-For CFT living on surfaces beyond torus, we believe the derivation still could be done, but one has to know the entanglement entropies, both UV and IR-like, which are very hard to obtain from CFT side.
-In addition, it would be of great interest to consider the CFT$_{2}$ which are dual to sourced gravity.
+In this final section, we discuss our results and provide several inspirations as well as conjectures.
+In summary, we have demonstrated an approach to fixing the leading behaviors of three dimensional dual geometries, such as asymptotic AdS$_{3}$ and BTZ black hole, from the EEs of $\mathrm{CFT}_{2}$.
+Our derivation relies only on the holographic principle without any assumptions about AdS/CFT and bulk geometry.
+The steps of the method are as follows: \begin{enumerate} \item Identify the energy cut-off as an extra dimension. \item Identify the EE with the geodesic length of the unknown dual geometry.
+The geodesics are attached on the boundary. \item Write down the bulk geodesic length by making the most general extension of the geodesic ending on boundary to include the extra dimension. \item Use properties a geodesic must respect, say, zero length for coincide endpoints, to impose constraints on the bulk geodesic function form. \item Use the IR-like EE representing a geodesic whose one endpoint stands on the boundary and another stretches into the bulk of the unknown geometry, to restrict the bulk geodesic function form. \item Apply eqn. (\ref{eq:derive metric}) to fix the leading behavior of the metric. \end{enumerate} Our approach, from the derivation of the BTZ black hole, may apply for all three dimensional geometries.
+As we have explained, because they have the same topology as the finite temperature CFT$_{2}$, the finite size CFT$_{2}$ and CFT$_{2}$ with topological defects can be easily determined using simple transformations, although an independent parallel derivation is desirable.
+Basically, we need only to consider one representative for each topology.
+Therefore, the next non-trivial steps involve investigating the chiral CFT$_{2}$ or finite size thermal CFT$_{2}$.
+Probably, the only obstacle is to determine the IR-like EEs from the CFT side.
+The existence of the IR-like EEs is unquestionable, but it might be difficult to calculate from the CFT side.
+A compromise is to borrow the IR-like EEs from holographic calculation, if not so strict.
+For CFT living on surfaces beyond the torus, we believe the derivation can still performed, but we must know the EEs, both UV and IR-like, which are difficult to obtain from the CFT side.
+In addition, it would be of significant interest to consider the CFT$_{2}$ which are dual to sourced gravity.
 We may learn more non-trivial things from these examples.